|

 from the small stone showing the Shropshire Union Canal

-Company's existence (pictured above), I spotted a rusting metal
+Company's existence (pictured far left), I spotted a rusting metal

 post (right) marking the boundary between the former Nantwich Urban